tdunning/Tutorials/_docs/basic_features/Turbulent_OneraM6.md

 #### In Serial

-The wing mesh should easily fit on a single core machine.
-To run this test case, follow these steps at a terminal command line:
+The wing mesh should fit on a single-core machine.
+To run this test case in serial, follow these steps at a terminal command line:
  1. Move to the directory containing the config file (turb_ONERAM6.cfg) and the mesh file (mesh_ONERAM6_turb_hexa_43008.su2).
 Make sure that the SU2 tools were compiled, installed, and that their install location was added to your path.
  2. Run the executable by entering in the command line: